-1. First Step in How does adoption work?
+1. How does adoption work?
 Learn About Your Choices

 When asking “how does adoption work? it’s important to know that open adoption is the most common type of adoption.
 With open adoption, you pick the adoptive parents, unlike foster care where the choice of where your child goes is taken away from you.
 With a modern adoption, your child will know you did not “give them up”, you gave them the gift of a loving, safe home with a family you picked out.
 If you want an African American or bi-racial couple for your child, then you can make that one of your choices.
 Some other choices are:

 - What kind of contact you want after the adoption?